cityofaustin/publisher/docs/how_to_build.md

   - This will deploy all the CloudFormation resources for a publisher's DEPLOY_ENV.
 4. sh src/scripts/deploy_janis_builder_base.sh
   - This must be run after the CodeBuild Resource has been created by deploy_publisher.sh.
 This step builds the janis_builder_base image and updates the CodeBuild project to use it.
+  - You'll need to run a build_type="rebuild" to create a janis_builder image that's built off your newest janis_builder_base image.

 Your logs can be found in cloudwatch under /aws/lambda/<service>-<stage>-<function>